rohityadav-sas/pcampus-login/README.md

 .\apk.ps1 -Release            # Requires your private signing configuration
 ```

 The setup script reuses a complete compatible JDK (17–24) or downloads Oracle JDK 21 with checksum verification.
 It installs the Android SDK **only** in `%LOCALAPPDATA%\Android\Sdk`, reports download progress and accepts SDK licenses automatically.
-Running it signifies acceptance of those SDK licenses and the downloaded JDK's terms.
-It uses the bundled Gradle wrapper; no global Gradle installation is needed.

 ## 📱 Compatibility and setup

 **This is a GitHub sideload build, not a Google Play release.** It retains target API 23 to preserve the tested legacy connectivity broadcasts.
 The supported source baseline is Android 6–14; real-device testing has been on Android 11 / MIUI.
 Other OEM behavior is not verified.
 Android 15+ blocks normal installation of apps targeting below API 24.
-Raising the target alone would change automatic-login delivery; modern Android support needs a separate implementation and testing.
+Modern Android support needs a separate implementation and testing.

 1. Install the APK and open it once.
 2. Enter your campus username/password and enable **Automatic login**, or leave it off for one-tap mode.
 3. Save.
 On MIUI, allow **Autostart**, notifications, sound and floating notifications in system settings.
-MIUI may reset Autostart after an update.
+MIUI may reset Autostart after an update or reinstall.
-4. Connect to campus Wi-Fi.
-The app identifies the network by its IP range, not its SSID, and does not wait for “Authentication required.”

-No campus IP means no request.
-“No Internet” does not suppress login.
-DHCP, weak signal, Android broadcast delivery and portal timeouts can delay it.
-The app avoids duplicate attempts; it does not continuously refresh an expired portal session while you remain connected.

 The debug package is separate (`wifi.login.auto.debug`).
-Stable release builds use `wifi.login.auto`; the original repository's `wifi.login` app is a different package.
+Stable release builds use `wifi.login.auto`.

 ## 🔐 Privacy and release signing

 Credentials are entered on-device, stored in private app preferences with Android backup disabled, and sent only to the fixed campus portal over HTTPS.
-They are **not encrypted separately from app-private storage**.
-Root or a compromised device can read them.
-There is no analytics or credential-injection build workflow.

-The campus uses a private certificate.
-The app remembers the certificate fingerprint on first use and checks it subsequently.
-First-use enrollment must happen on a trusted campus network; it is not independent proof of campus identity.

 See [release signing and publishing](docs/RELEASING.md).
 Debug CI artifacts are test builds.
 Keep release keys private and preserve the same signing identity for updates.